 History of Chopstick Etiquette

-Known as “Hashi” in Japanese, chopsticks have been around for more than a millennium.
-Over time, a set of customs, or “Hashi Etiquette,” emerged to govern their use.
+Known as “hashi” in Japanese, chopsticks have been around for more than a millennium.
+Over time, a set of customs have emerged to govern their use.
 While these chopstick rules may vary by setting and occasion, they share a common purpose: to honor the food and the company you share it with.
 Knowing these basics not only enhances your dining experience but also shows your respect for Japanese culture.

 Basic Dos and Don’ts